 2022 Summer Interns

-SYO interns have successfully completed criminal background checks and several hours of training including CPR/ First Aid, neurodiversity training, suicide prevention and mental health training with a licensed psychologist, creating an inclusive and safe space training, teacher education training, and more.
+SYO interns have successfully completed criminal background checks and several hours of training including CPR/ First Aid, neurodiversity training, suicide prevention and mental health training with a licensed psychologist, safe space training, teacher education training, and more.

 Mandy Anderson (she/her) is a senior instrumental and general music education major at Marian University.
 Miranda's primary instrument is the horn, but she enjoys learning new instruments.
 This is her third year in SYO.
 Miranda's goal is to help others achieve their musical potential.
 After graduation, she is looking forward to teaching at the secondary level.
 Eventually, she would like to either work in community outreach or arts administration.
 A fun fact about Miranda is that she has been to 24 states and Washington D.C.
 When not working, she likes to spend time with family and friends, read poetry, scroll through TikTok, and explore philosophy.